Mr. Craig A. Bennett, CGFM

 Deputy Chief Financial Officer, United States Coast Guard

-Mr. Bennett assumed current duties as the Deputy Assistant Commandant for Resources and Deputy Chief Financial Officer for the U.S. Coast Guard in September 2013.
-In this capacity, Mr. Bennett has responsibility for financial management, organizational analysis, planning, programming, budget formulation and budget execution, including functional responsibility for over 700 civilian and military personnel.
-A component of the Department of Homeland Security and America’s oldest continuous seagoing service, the Coast Guard is comprised of a nearly 60,000 member active duty, reserve and civilian workforce with an annual budget of $10B.
+Craig A. Bennett assumed current duties as the Deputy Assistant Commandant for Resources and Deputy Chief Financial Officer for the U.S. Coast Guard in September 2013.
+In this capacity, Mr. Bennett is responsible for financial management, organizational analysis, planning, programming, budget formulation, and budget execution, including functional responsibility for over 700 civilian and military personnel.
+A component of the Department of Homeland Security, and America’s oldest continuous seagoing service, the Coast Guard is comprised of a nearly 60,000-member active duty, reserve, and civilian workforce with an annual budget of $10B.

 Mr. Bennett graduated from the U.S. Coast Guard Academy in 1982 with a Bachelor of Science degree in Management and from the University of Washington in 1992 with a Master of Business Administration degree.
 He is a recipient of the Coast Guard Resource Director/Comptroller Award for Excellence and the DHS Chief Financial Officer’s Award for Excellence.